Overview

 Inquiries

-- Final report of the committee is released in October 2021.
+• The Final Report was released in October 2021.

-- The bill was rejected in September 2023 by the Senate Economics Legislation Committee due to its lack of detail and certainty, lack of congruency with international regimes and the fact that it did not align with the government’s visions in general.
-The committee suggested to continue the consultation with the industry stakeholders (Parliament of Australia, 2023).
+• The bill was rejected in September 2023 by the Senate Economics Legislation Committee due to its lack of detail and certainty, lack of congruency with international regimes and the fact that it did not align with the government’s visions in general.
+The committee suggested to continue the consultation with the industry stakeholders (MarketRegulation)Bill2023.pdf">Senate Standing Committee on Economics, Commonwealth Parliament, Digital Assets (Market Regulation) Bill 2023 (Cth) (Report, 2023)).

-- Consequently, the result of the token mapping consultation is still pending.
-KWM has created this fintech regulation timeline that encapsulates the ongoing consultation process.
+• Consequently, the result of the token mapping consultation is still pending.
+Law firm King & Wood Mallesons has created this fintech regulation timeline that encapsulates the ongoing consultation process.

-- Block-chain technology is immutable, meaning that once data is recorded, it cannot be altered or deleted.
-This poses a potential conflict with the ‘erasure right’ under a proposed Privacy Act 1988 (PA) reform, which gives right to individuals to erase personal data upon request.
+• Block-chain technology is immutable, meaning that once data is recorded, it cannot be altered or deleted.
+This poses a potential conflict with the ‘erasure right’ under a proposed Privacy Act 1988 (Cth) reform, which gives right to individuals to erase personal data upon request.

 Standards